An Oral History of GamesFirst!

 VIII.
 Coda

 In 2007, GamesFirst! went quiet.
 The last articles trickled in—a BioShock review here, a Halo 3 prediction there.
 The writers had jobs, families, graduate degrees to finish.
 The site had always been a labor of love, run by people who believed games were worth writing about seriously.
-From a listing on NCSA’s “What’s New” page in 1996 to over 3,000 articles spanning 12 years, GamesFirst! documented an industry that grew from a hobby into a cultural force.
+From a listing on NCSA’s “What’s New” page in 1996 to nearly 2,800 articles spanning 12 years, GamesFirst! documented an industry that grew from a hobby into a cultural force.

 We probably don’t even have to publish this review, because World of Warcraft is a game that carries its own legion of fans.
 If you were able to pull away from the addictive qualities World of Warcraft possesses for many… The Burning Crusade will pull you back in.
 Install with caution… oh, who am I kidding?
 Just install it.